 This beautiful plant is perfect for borders and hedges.
 Your home’s curb appeal will become splendidly increased with an evergreen hedge of these velvety blooms as your foundation planting.

 Frost Proof Gardenias are perfect in a decorative container to welcome visitors to your entry for a fragrant addition to your patio or balcony!

 It also fares well in containers and may even be planted in large containers with smaller plants that won’t compete for root space.

 It plays very well with a number of other attractive plants, including:

-The flowers and their wonderful scent make great bouquets.
+The white flowers and their wonderful scent make great bouquets.